 Even when it wasn’t cold, most Greek women who weren’t slaves wore a shawl or a veil over their dress whenever they left the house.
 Some women wore their veil loose, and some used it to cover their hair, or their face.

-But for running, hunting, or working, Greek women could also wear short tunics like the ones men wore, as this Spartan girl does to run.
+Greek women didn’t always wear long flowy dresses.
+For running, hunting, or working, Greek women could also wear short tunics like the ones men wore, as this Spartan girl does to run.

 Did you find out what you wanted to know about ancient Greek clothing?
 Let us know in the comments!